ProgrammingAtec/Payment/README.md

 # Payment
-Payment frontend on Vue, vuex, vue-router, webpack
+Payment frontend on Vue, vuex, vue-router, webpack.
 My first try to get a job